^

 Medical expert of the article

-Note: Before lifting the bar, make sure that you keep your back and shoulders straight, and do not tilt them forward.
-My head is up.
+Please note: Before lifting the bar, make sure your back and shoulders are straight and not hunched forward.
+Keep your head up.
 Use light weights.

 Final position

-Slowly lower to the starting position.
-Note: Monitor the movement of the rod.
-No need to throw it on the floor, as do some powerlifters.
+Slowly lower yourself back to the starting position.
+Note: Control the barbell movements.
+There is no need to throw it on the floor like some powerlifters do.

 The iLive portal does not provide medical advice, diagnosis or treatment.